 ELI Beamlines, a part of the Extreme Light Infrastructure (ELI) pan-European project of scientific excellence in Europe, aims to operate some of the world's most intense laser systems.
 Lawrence Livermore National Lab (LLNL) was awarded the contract for the L3 laser system from ELI Beamlines, and both teams had come together on development of a high-average-power, high-energy system—a petawatt laser operating at 10 Hz.

 Generally, there are two choices for pump technology in a high-energy laser system: laser diodes or flashlamps.
-ELI made the decision that laser diodes were the best way to advance system technology and were introduced to the Leonardo (Lasertel business unit) team.
+ELI made the decision that laser diodes were the best way to advance system technology and were introduced to the laser solutions team at Leonardo Electronics US.
 In this interview, Lucia Koubíková, a Laser Systems Engineer on L3 HAPLS at ELI, shares unique insights from the project.

 Why did your team choose to use laser diodes in the project?